matuteiglesias/journal/content/Dev/2024-05-21_Developed_and_Optimized_Educational_Website_Crawle.md

 ### Key Activities
 - **Guideline Creation**: Developed detailed instructions for creating a web crawler using Scrapy, organizing link networks with NetworkX, and extracting specific information with BeautifulSoup.
 - **Project Planning**: Planned the crawler project to systematically detect and organize all linked pages from the main faculty page, limiting exploration to 4 levels deep.
-- **Crawler Configuration**: Configured the crawler to perform depth-limited searches and visualize link networks.
+- **Crawler [[Configuration]]**: Configured the crawler to perform depth-limited searches and visualize link networks.
 - **Log Analysis**: Analyzed Scrapy crawler logs to assess exploration depth, download statistics, duplicate handling, memory usage, and errors.
 - **BFS Implementation**: Adjusted Scrapy settings to implement a breadth-first search (BFS) approach.
-- **URL Filtering Optimization**: Enhanced the crawler to filter irrelevant URLs, improving data quality.
+- **URL Filtering [[Optimization]]**: Enhanced the crawler to filter irrelevant URLs, improving data quality.
 - **Connection Error Solutions**: Diagnosed and addressed connection errors related to `robots.txt`, including timeout adjustments and middleware configurations.

 ### Achievements
-- Successfully developed a crawler capable of exploring educational websites with improved link filtering and [[error handling]].
+- Successfully developed a crawler capable of exploring educational websites with improved link filtering and error handling.

 ### Pending Tasks
-- Further [[optimization]] of the crawler's performance and [[error handling]] strategies may be needed as more data is collected and analyzed.
+- Further optimization of the crawler's performance and error handling strategies may be needed as more data is collected and analyzed.